kartoza/django-training/docs/django-system-prepration.rst

 sure you are in the
 django directory we created above first and then do::

-   sudo apt-get install python-setuptools build-essential python-dev libpq-dev sudo easy_install virtualenv virtualenv --no-site-packages python source python/bin/activate easy_install pip  <-- newer virtual env may do this automatically
+   sudo apt-get install python-virtualenv build-essential python-dev libpq-dev virtualenv python source python/bin/activate

 What have we just done?
 We have set up a virtual environment (think of it